Code-Institute-Submissions/project1-YZF-R1/README2.md

 I went over my notes on User Experience Design(UXD) and I looked at the 5 planes of UXD and how I could apply them to my project.
-I began by focusing on the strategy plane...what I was looking to achieve.
+I began by focusing on the strategy plane, i.e. what I was looking to achieve.
 In order to figure this out I first created a wireframe using a pen and paper.
 This gave me the overall layout for the site with respect to how many linked pages I wanted, what images I wanted to apply to the background and foreground